GoogleCloudPlatform/community/tutorials/create-a-self-deleting-virtual-machine.md

 connection.

-These two metadata requests discover the running instance's name and zone, which are required for the last line of the program.
+These two metadata requests discover the running instance's name and zone, which are required for the last line of the program:

     gcloud --quiet compute instances delete $NAME --zone=$ZONE

-Finally, the `gcloud` command runs.
+This last line runs the `gcloud` command.
 The `--quiet` option indicates that the command should not ask for user confirmation of an action, because it runs in batch mode with no user available.
 The `compute instances` command group performs operations on Compute Engine instances.
 The `delete` command completely removes an instance.